-First, the new stomach pouch holds a considerably smaller volume than the normal stomach and helps to significantly reduce the amount of food (and thus calories) that can be consumed.
-The greater impact, however, seems to be the effect the surgery has on gut hormones that impact a number of factors including hunger, satiety, and blood sugar control.
+First, the new stomach pouch holds a considerably smaller volume than the normal stomach, which helps to significantly reduce the amount of food (and thus calories) that can be consumed.
+The greater impact, however, seems to be the effect the surgery has on gut hormones that impact several factors including hunger, satiety and blood sugar control.

-- Induces rapid and significant weight loss that comparative studies find similar to that of the Roux-en-Y gastric bypass.
-Weight loss of >50% for 3-5+ year data, and weight loss comparable to that of the bypass with maintenance of >50%
+- Induces rapid and significant weight loss that comparative studies find similar to that of gastric bypass surgery.
+Weight loss of >50% for 3-5+ year data, and weight loss comparable to that of the bypass with maintenance of >50%.

-- Requires no foreign objects (AGB), and no bypass or re-routing of the food stream (RYGB)
+- Requires no foreign objects, and no bypass or re-routing of the food stream.

 - Involves a relatively short hospital stay of approximately 2 days

 - Causes favorable changes in gut hormones that suppress hunger, reduce appetite and improve satiety.